 If you want to see your GP, you need to make an appointment.
 You can make an appointment by telephone, online or in person.
 If it is not urgent, you might need to wait a few days for an appointment.
 It is also possible to have an appointment over the phone.

 GP surgeries are usually open Monday-Friday 8.30am- 6.30pm.
 Some surgeries are open on a Saturday.
 If your GP surgery is closed, you can phone the non-emergency NHS 111 phone line.

-If you are looking for an NHS dentist near you, the NHS website can help you find one.
-Find out about what services NHS dentists can offer you, including the cost of treatment.
+If you are looking for an NHS dentist near you, visit the NHS website to help you find one.
+The website tells you about what services NHS dentists can offer you, including the cost of treatment.

 Finding a job